DeepBioVision/Cell-in-Channel-anal/README.md

 # Cell-in-Channel-anal
-Analyze the cell morphology channel
+Analyze the cell morphology in micro-channel